HelifeWasTaken/suckless/README.md

 - Make
 - cc or gcc
 - base-devel
 > (no need for now but I might add python or other stuff in it to be sure)

 Apps that I use at dwm startup :
 - feh (Gives me my background)
 - xcompmgr (Enable RGBA)

-Dependencies are automatically built with Fedora 30 and higher I still need to check for the other distributions
+Dependencies are automatically built with Fedora 30 and higher

 In order to change the wallpaper you can change the path or command in `suckless/dwm/dwm.c` search for `system ("feh --bg-fill ~/.config/wall.png &");` or just change/add the image and reload the wm